keighty/JSGames/README.md

 ###Background
 Mastermind is adapted from Codebreaker, an RSpec teaching tool.
 It is expanded and modified to include ruby, javascript, sinatra, and bootstrap

-#TODO
-make seed file with Faker data limit highscore search to 10 records player can enter initials and game automatically stores score for each game styling for highscore tables